Here at Bonallack and Bishop, we are big fans of family mediation – though we accept it doesn’t suit everybody.

 The matters discussed during the mediation process are completely confidential so you can feel free to openly discuss all issues of concern.

-No details of any agreements or the points discussed will be shared with anyone outside the mediation session without your permission – and that includes any lawyers you’ve instructed.
+No details of any agreements or the points discussed will be shared with anyone outside the session without your permission – and that includes any lawyers you’ve instructed.
 The only information that does need to be disclosed is certain information required by the courts – such as full disclosure of both parties financial position when negotiating a financial settlement following divorce.

 Is a settlement reached at mediation legally binding?